-As we emerge from months of lockdown and the itchy feet to get back to travelling, many of us are still apprehensive about taking the leap to another country or just outright confused about where we’re allowed to go.
+As we emerge from months of lockdown and the itchy feet to get back to travelling, many of us are still apprehensive about taking the leap to another country or just outright confused about where we’re allowed to go (or if we even can!).
 So put the Barcelona trip on ice, say ciao for now, Rome and indulge in some of England’s fine cities (no, for once we’re not looking at you, London) to get your travel fix.

 From the foodie hub of the north to the seaside city that just about has it all, here’s where we’re going to be spending our summer.

 We’re coining Bristol as a ‘Little London’ thanks to its wealth of cool bars, its established art scene, modern boutiques and great restaurants – check out the recently opened Woky Ko, from MasterChef finalist Larkin Cen – there’s even a Harvey Nichols if you really need your shopping fix outside of London.

 For a banging roast or the best steak in the city head to The Ox on Corn Street or take a street art tour that starts off with one of Bristol’s most famous modern art exports, Banksy and his Well-Hung Lover, painted on a former sexual health clinic on Park Street – how very Banksy.

 If you’d rather relax than traipse the streets, there’s the charming Bristol Lido that’s been given a modern makeover (it actually dates back to 1849).
 They don’t just offer a cooling dip from the city’s summer heat, but a restaurant, unusual ice cream selection, sauna, steam and spa.